MicrosoftDocs/winrt-related/winrt-related-src/cpp-ref-for-winrt/get-class-name.md

 # winrt::get_class_name function (C++/WinRT)

 A helper function that retrieves a string containing the fully-qualified type name of the Windows Runtime class represented by an object of a given projected type.
-This wraps the raw WinRT function [IInspectable::GetRuntimeClassName](/windows/win32/api/inspectable/nf-inspectable-iinspectable-getruntimeclassname).
+This is the same value returned from a call to [IInspectable::GetRuntimeClassName](/windows/win32/api/inspectable/nf-inspectable-iinspectable-getruntimeclassname).

 For an explanation of the implementation type and projected type concepts, see [Consume APIs with C++/WinRT](/windows/uwp/cpp-and-winrt-apis/consume-apis) and [Author APIs with C++/WinRT](/windows/uwp/cpp-and-winrt-apis/author-apis).